Clark County, Nevada: History

 All of the county was part of Mohave County, Arizona Territory, when that Territory was formed in 1863, before Nevada became a state.
 In 1865, it became part of Pah-Ute County, Arizona Territory.
 The part of Pah-Ute County north and west of the Colorado River was assigned to the new State of Nevada in 1866; however, Arizona territory fought the division until 1871.
 Pah-Ute County became part of Lincoln County and the westernmost part became the southernmost part of Nye County.

 Clark County was named for William A. Clark, a Montana copper magnate and Democratic U.S. Senator.
 Clark was largely responsible for construction of the San Pedro, Los Angeles and Salt Lake Railroad through the area, contributing to the region's early development.
-Clark County is a major tourist destination, with 150,000 hotel rooms.
-The Las Vegas Strip, home to most of the hotel-casinos known to many around the world, is not within the City of Las Vegas limits, but in unincorporated Paradise.
+Clark County is a major tourist destination with 150,000 hotel rooms.
+The Las Vegas Strip, home to many famous hotel-casinos, is not within the City of Las Vegas limits, but in unincorporated Paradise.
 It is, however, in the Las Vegas Valley.

 Clark County is geographically coextensive with the Las Vegas MSA, a metropolitan statistical area designated by the Office of Management and Budget and used by the United States Census Bureau and other agencies for statistical purposes.
-Over time and influenced by climate change, droughts in Southern Nevada have been increasing in frequency and severity, putting a further strain on Clark County’s and Las Vegas's water security.
+Over time and influenced by climate change, droughts in Southern Nevada have been increasing in frequency and severity, putting a further strain on Clark County's and Las Vegas's water security.